3DBAG/pg2b3dm/README.md

 done < all_gpkg.txt
 ```

-After importing you need to  1) create the attributes column, 2) correct the Z dimension of geometries by subtracting the ground height, 3) create the indexes and 4) delete features with dimensions with edge values.
+After importing you need to  1) create the attributes column (make sure you include and new attributes), 2) correct the Z dimension of geometries by subtracting the ground height, 3) create the indexes and 4) delete features with dimensions with edge values.

 ```SQL
 ALTER TABLE tiles.gpkg_files ADD COLUMN attributes text;